-The Graziadio School of Business and Management is adjacent to the School of Public Policy on the Drescher Graduate Campus.
+The Graziadio Business School is adjacent to the School of Public Policy on the Drescher Graduate Campus.

-The Master of Public Policy and Master of Business Administration (MPP/MBA) degree program is a joint program between the School of Public Policy and the Graziadio School of Business and Management full-time program.
+The Master of Public Policy and Master of Business Administration (MPP/MBA) degree program is a joint program between the School of Public Policy and the Graziadio Business School full-time program.
 Pepperdine's philosophy of leadership is one that embraces the highest academic standards guided by sound ethical principles.
 The joint MPP/MBA degree program provides an enriched leadership experience by focusing on management capabilities, leadership qualities, and a commitment to utilizing the tools of analysis and policy design to effect successful implementation and institutional change.

-The Graziadio School of Business and Management full-time MBA program is highly regarded for preparing students for leadership roles in an expanding global marketplace.
+The Graziadio Business School full-time MBA program is highly regarded for preparing students for leadership roles in an expanding global marketplace.
 The School of Public Policy program draws deeply on this nation's ethical and historic roots.
 Both programs aspire to train students who are willing to strive for academic excellence and moral decisiveness and inspired to delve deeply into societal, community, and global issues of management and leadership.
-As the Graziadio School of Business and Management provides students with a comprehensive understanding of global business and management, the School of Public Policy develops analytic skills of political economics.
+As the Graziadio Business School provides students with a comprehensive understanding of global business and management, the School of Public Policy develops analytic skills of political economics.
 Both schools nurture ethical and managerial skills of organization development and strategy.

 The continuous scrutiny and development of the program may result in adjustments to the content, sequencing, and number of courses required during this and future academic years.
-At the present time, this program is under review to improve alignment with the new curriculum framework within the School of Public Policy.
-The information provided below represents the state of the program for the 2016-17 academic year for informational purposes.

-The joint MPP/MBA degree program requires a total of 97 units: 48 units of the public policy curriculum and 49 units of business school courses.
+The joint MPP/MBA degree program requires a total of 85 units: 38 units of the public policy curriculum and 47 units of business school courses.
 It thus permits the student to complete in three years what ordinarily would require four years if undertaken separately.
-Applicants for the joint program must apply and be granted admission to both the School of Public Policy and the Graziadio School of Business and Management.
+Applicants for the joint program must apply and be granted admission to both the School of Public Policy and the Graziadio Business School.
 The admission requirements for potential joint MPP/MBA degree students are identical to the admission requirements for the MPP and full-time MBA degree programs if pursued separately.

-In the first year of study, the student will complete 32 units at the School of Public Policy, including 24 units of core requirements and 8 units of electives.
-In the second year, the student will complete 33 units at the Graziadio School of Business and Management.
-The third year is devoted to 16 units at the Graziadio School of Business and Management and 16 units at the School of Public Policy, including 4 units of core requirements and 12 units of electives.
-The list in this section shows the courses for the School of Public Policy.
+In the first year of study, the student will complete 25 units at the School of Public Policy, including 19 units of core requirements and 6 units of electives.
+In the second year, the student will complete 32 units at the Graziadio Business School.
+The third year is devoted to 15 units at the Graziadio Business School and 13 units at the School of Public Policy, including 4 units of core requirements and 9 units of electives.

-With the concurrent approval of the deans of the Graziadio School of Business and Management and the School of Public Policy, the three-year joint MPP/MBA degree may be pursued by a School of Public Policy student with advanced standing.
-Admission to the Graziadio School of Business and Management would have to be separately granted.
+With the concurrent approval of the deans of the Graziadio Business School and the School of Public Policy, the three-year joint MPP/MBA degree may be pursued by a School of Public Policy student with advanced standing.
+Admission to the Graziadio Business School would have to be separately granted.
 In such an event, the first year of business school study would be completed in the second year of the joint degree program.
-The chart in this section provides the course study and required sequence.
+Students in this standing who have successfully completed DESC 618 Applied Data Analytics can take an additional elective at the School of Public Policy in lieu of MPP 603 Applied Research Methods in Public Policy.
+Students in this standing who have successfully completed ECNM 624 Prices, Profits, and the Market Economy can take an additional economics elective at the School of Public Policy in lieu of MPP 602 Applied Economic Analysis of Public Policy I.1